 Mechanical Engineering is the broadest engineering specialty.
 A company that employs any engineer is likely to hire some mechanical engineers.
-Those companies include power-generation and public utility companies, transportation companies, construction firms, airlines, missile and spacecraft companies, electronics companies, and the manufacturing companies that produce all forms of machinery, vehicles, aircraft, appliances and many other products used by industry and/or consumers.
+Those companies include power-generation and public utility companies, transportation companies, construction firms, airlines, spacecraft companies, electronics companies, and the manufacturing companies that produce all forms of machinery, vehicles, aircraft, appliances and many other products used by industry and/or consumers.

 Most CSUN Mechanical Engineering graduates become practicing engineers in industry.
 Others, however, choose to pursue careers with government agencies or educational institutions.
 The degree also can be a stepping stone to law school for a career as a patent lawyer, or to business school for careers in technical management, marketing or sales.